guinea-ebov/guinea-ebov.github.io/README.md

 # guinea-ebov.github.io

-This repository contains all the files of the [guinea-ebov site](http://guinea-ebov.github.io/).
+This repository contains all the files of the [guinea-ebov site](http://guinea-ebov.github.io/) developed and maintained by WHO in Guinea.

 The site contains 4 pages:
 * **index.html**: Daily, weekly and cumulative (last 7 days, last 21 days and since January, 1st 2015) confirmed cases per sous-préfectures. ***Updated everyday***